 Now I’d Love To Hear From You

-Are you a WOP woman?
 Do you have days of flow and days of funk?
-What strategies do you use to get out of that rut and return to feeling energized, positive and inspired?
+What strategies do you use to get out of a rut and return to feeling energized, confident and inspired?
 Let me know by leaving a comment below.

 P.S.
-I have worked with all types of women, from stay at home moms to retirees, the 9-5er to CEOs, talk show hosts and actors to athletes and those with disability, and let me tell you that we ALL get in a funk from time to time.
-It doesn’t matter how much money you have, how successful your career is or how wonderful your marriage is, sometimes it’s hard to stay on track.
+I’ve worked with women from all walks of life.
+From stay-at-home moms to retirees, the 9-5er to CEOs, talk show hosts, and actors to athletes and those going through rehabilitation.
+And let me tell you that we ALL get in a funk from time to time.
+It doesn’t matter how much money you have, how successful your career or how perfect your marriage — we can all feel stuck.
 And that, my friend, is a-ok.
-You’re not alone, and you’re certainly not faulty for having days (or weeks, months or even years) when you feel like you just can’t get it together.
-Remember, you’re a wonderfully, unique, ever changing, work in progress!
+You’re not alone in having days, weeks, or months when you just can’t get it together.
+But remember, you’re not faulty, you’re a wonderfully unique, ever-changing, work in progress!